 - Québec, 1995

-Édith Jacques is a partner in Montréal’s Business law group.
+Édith Jacques is a partner in Montréal’s Business law group and member of the Board of Directors of the firm.
 She specializes in mergers and acquisitions, commercial law, as well as international law and acts as business and strategic consultant to mid- and large-size companies.

 Ms. Jacques regularly represents private companies in a wide range of transactions, including the acquisition and sale of businesses and the negotiation of distribution, supply, and manufacturing agreements for both the domestic and international markets.
 She also represents businesses in the implementation of structures and commercial agreements enabling them to expand into other countries.

 Ms. Jacques also acts as strategic advisor to firms, helping them to implement business structures supporting their growth while managing and controlling risk.
 Her comprehensive vision of her clients’ corporate and commercial structure, risks, and objectives enables her to offer strategic advice adapted to their specific needs.

 Ms. Jacques also supports clients in the development of new products and distribution networks and the management and implementation of projects.

 She plays an active role in companies in the manufacturing and energy sectors.